colonelpanichacks/esp32-oui-sniffer/README.md

 ## Background

-This project allows a user to scan for a specific oui or group of ouis via ble.
-If a specified device is detected, a message is sent to the Heltec Lora V3 board and distributed over your Lora mesh network such as Meshtastic.
+This build allows a user to scan for a specific oui or group of ouis via ble.
+If a specified device is detected, a message is sent to the Heltec Lora V3 board and distributed over a Lora mesh network such as Meshtastic.

 ## Requirements